Robinhood App Review: Is It the Best Free Stock Trading App?

 As we get to the next few features, you’ll notice that I’ll be bringing up benefits that apply to Robinhood Gold customers.
 So what is Robinhood Gold?

 In short, it’s a paid membership that unlocks additional features and perks.
-As of this writing, a subscription comes at a cost of $5 a month.
+As of this writing, a subscription comes at a cost of $5 a month or $50 a year.

-Personally, I joined Gold one year ago.
+Personally, I joined Gold a couple of years ago.
 In that time, I managed to get more from the membership than it cost me — mainly due to a retirement account perk we’ll talk about shortly.
 So, while it’s not necessary to upgrade, it may be worth it depending on how much you plan on investing with the app.

 Robinhood Retirement